fedora-infra/bodhi/docs/developer/index.rst

 * All tests must pass.
 * New code must have 100% test coverage.
 This one is particularly important, as we don't want to deploy any broken code into production.
 At the end of ``btest`` run, you can see your code coverage.
-  If you are not using Vagrant environment you can check the code coverage by running ``diff-cover coverage.xml --compare-branch=origin/develop --fail-under=100``.
+  If you are not using BCD environment you can check the code coverage by running ``diff-cover coverage.xml --compare-branch=origin/develop --fail-under=100``.
 * New functions, methods, and classes must have docblocks that explain what the code block is, and describing any parameters it accepts and what it returns (if anything).
 You can use the ``pydocstyle`` utility to automatically check your code for this.
-You can also run ``pydocstyle bodhi`` in Vagrant.
+You can also run ``pydocstyle /bodhi`` in BCD.
 * Parameter and return value types should be declared using `type hints`_.
-You can test this by running ``bci mypy`` in Vagrant.
 * New code must follow `PEP-8 <https://www.python.org/dev/peps/pep-0008/>`_.
 You can use the ``flake8`` utility to automatically check your code.
-Alternatively you can run ``flake8-3`` in Vagrant.
-* If you want to run the three above at once you can use ``blint`` alias in Vagrant.
+* If you want to run the three above at once you can use ``blint`` alias in BCD.
 * Make sure your commits are atomic.
 With only rare exceptions, each improvement or bug fix should have exactly one commit.
 This makes it much easier to peruse the git history to find out which changes relate to a feature or bugfix implementation, and is particularly valuable when commits